-Our team are experts in advising on all the ramifications of a disqualification order – and how best to protect a director from the worst consequences.
+Our director services team are experts in advising on all the ramifications of a disqualification order and how best to protect a director from the worst consequences.
 Good planning coupled with our expert legal advice can often head off many of these threatened claims.

-At Francis Wilks & Jones, we have considerable experience dealing with all aspects of disqualification, from the initial correspondence to the trial of a disqualification claim – and everything in between.
+At Francis Wilks & Jones, we have considerable experience in dealing with all aspects of director disqualification, from the initial correspondence to the trial of a disqualification claim and everything in between.
 Should you require any assistance, please contact our director services team who can discuss such matters with you.

 I would strongly recommend using FWJ for director disqualification matters.
 Tactically and commercially they played it just right and I am now able to get on with my business life without the worry of disqualification hanging over me.A director we defended against a disqualification claim

 Helping a director of a $600m worldwide group of companies stop the issue of disqualification proceedings and get the claims dropped